Hello fellow Makers, Hackers and DIYers!

 It takes a bit more than two hours at 6.0 amps to charge the pack from the nominal 3.7 volts/cell and maybe five hours from a fully depleted 3.0 volts/cell.
 However, I don't let the pack get down that low and don't plan to do cycle tests more often than once a year.
 I also don't charge it beyond 4.1 volts/cell even though the new cells are rated at 4.2 volts, which gives me about 98% capacity.
 My internet sources tell me that the battery will last through twice as many charge cycles and that the few sacrificed minutes that 0.1 volt represents are well worth it!

 So how well does the new pack perform?
 The bike easily goes 20 miles now on a single charge up and down the hills of my city which are often quite steep, all the while staying above 36 Volts, and I'm sure I can get it to go 30 miles if I let the voltage go lower and I do more of the pedaling.
 If I lived in a flat city and only used the BionX torque-assist mode I could probably stretch it to 40 miles.
 A single charge lasts me at least a week now, including daily commutes to and from work and various shopping trips, whereas before I averaged only one or two days.
 This is easily three times the old battery's capacity on its best day, and the power is strong with no sags or heat buildup no matter how hard I ride the bike.
-As I seldom let the charge get lower than 36 volts, there are also no annoying "chirps" coming from the pack telling me its time to go home and put away my toys.
+As I seldom let the charge get lower than 36 volts, I can pretty much avoid the chirps coming from the pack telling me its time to go home and put away my toys.

 The cycle test indicated a full 18.4 Ah (680.8 Wh) of capacity and would probably have reached 19.0 Ah (703 Wh) if I had let the charge go to a full 42 volts.
 That compares with my old battery's 6.4 Ah (236.8 Wh) rating, and I don't think it was ever that good even when new.
 As for weight, the pack is now an even 9.0 lbs, up from 6.5 lbs for a 2.5 lb gain -- not a bad weight penalty for tripling the range of the old pack!
 I am quite pleased with this performance!